Entering the Contest

 Submissions are invited from people of all ages - anyone with an interest in nature or robotics is welcome.
 We are looking for thoughtful and creative ideas, not drawing ability, so you don't need to be an artist to win!

-The contest is open until July 31st 2023 .
+The contest is open until December 31st 2024 .
 The winning submission will be designed and fabricated into a real prototype by the robotics team.

 We have also prepared a lesson plan for educators.